Description

 In the same style, we also find Hedera helix ‘Conglomerata’ which was voted Ivy of the Year by the American Ivy Society in 2015.

-We should also mention the "tree" ivy:
+We should also mention the «tree’ ivy:

-- H. rhombea 'Submaginata arborescens
+- H. rhombea ‘Submaginata arborescens’ (Submaginata arborescens)’

 - H. helix ‘Irish Lace arborescens

-- H. helix 'Pepermint arborescens'
+- H. helix ‘Pepermint arborescens’ (Pepermint tree)’

-- H. helix 'Deltoidea arborescens'
+- H. helix ‘Deltoidea arborescens’ (Deltoidea arborescens)’

 - H. helix ‘Arborescens’

-You'll find all the ivy shrubs on this page.
+You can find all the ivy shrubs on this page.

-There are currently no product reviews.
+There are no reviews yet.